MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 > [!NOTE]
 >
+> - Associated flows needs to be in the same solution as the process flow
 > - Process flows can't be associated together
 > - A maximum of 25 flows can be associated to the same Process flow
 > - De-association can only be done from the Process flow